SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: RESULTS

 Here, we examine whether the red-shifting module is working effectively in both methods and still produces equivalent results between the \texttt{spectral} and \texttt{velocity} cubes.
 We build both a spectral and velocity cube of each of the simulations with these specifications.
 The resulting spectral cubes are fit using pPXF to find the observed spectral kinematics and the maps are compared with their \texttt{method = "velocity"} counterparts.

-As in the previous test, we produce visual analysis by comparing the kinematic maps for each model, as shown in Figures \ref{fig:cs2_bulge_E-MILES} and \ref{fig:cs2_bulge_BC03}.
+As in the previous test, we compare the kinematic maps for each model, as shown in Figures \ref{fig:cs2_bulge_E-MILES} and \ref{fig:cs2_bulge_BC03}.
 This time, we demonstrate using the bulge model, but provide the images for every model tested in \ref{app:cs2}.
 We successfully recover kinematic details in the E-MILES built images in Figure \ref{fig:cs2_bulge_E-MILES}.
 However, we find that it is much more difficult to get a successful fit for the BC03 spectral cubes through pPXF.
 The direct comparison between the two is clearly demonstrated in the histograms in Figure \ref{fig:cs2_hist}.
-At the wavelength resolution of 3 \AA, as is run for the \textsc{BC03} SimSpin cubes, we find that it is especially difficult to recover the higher-order kinematics, as would be expected for higher redshift observations.
+At the wavelength resolution of 3 \AA, as is run for the \textsc{BC03} SimSpin cubes, we find that it is especially difficult to recover the higher-order kinematics, as would be expected for higher redshift observations for a telescope with poorer spectral resolution.